Black Silk: Plot

-Seni, a club owner, is under pressure by a rival, Wan, to pay an outstanding loan.
-Upon hearing that he has a long-lost brother named Sema, Seni sends his loyal lieutenants, Tom and Pon, to visit Sema, only to find that Sema has died.
+Seni, a club owner, is under pressure from a rival, Wan, to pay an outstanding loan.
+Upon hearing that he has a long-lost brother named Sema, Seni sends his loyal lieutenants Tom and Pon to visit Sema, only to find that Sema has died.
 Seni decides that he can use the situation to his advantage, and buries Sema's body in a forest.

 Seni and Tom orchestrate the death of Wan, by setting fire to Wan's car, pushing it off a cliff and framing Wan's assistant Sin, also dead, for the murder.
 Seni then assumes the identity of his dead brother, free and clear of debts and Wan's meddling.

 Tom, meanwhile, has fallen in love with Phrae, a widowed mother who has worn black silk since her husband died two years before.
 Seni sees Phrae as a threat to his scheme and orders Tom to stop seeing her.
 Wan further plots to use Tom to psychologically manipulate Phrae.

 Phrae then leaves Tom, shaves her head and enters a Buddhist temple.
 Tom tries to stand up to his boss, with disastrous consequences.